 - Coloured paints

 - Paper (we used pink, black and white)

 How to make a cute paper plate jellyfish.

-First take your paper plate and cut a wavy line down through the centre.
+First take your paper plate and cut a wavy line down through the center.
 You can make two jellyfish from one paper plate.